-A referral is not necessary unless you are claiming your treatment through a compensable body (DVA, Workcover, InjuryNet, TAC or Medicare EPC).
+A referral is not necessary unless you are claiming your treatment through a Medicare EPC (your GP will arrange this if you qualify).
 If you have any queries regarding claiming your treatment please contact our reception staff on (03) 9817 2203.

 Payment is required on the day of service after each consultation.
 Payment can be made with debit card, credit card (Visa & MasterCard), cheque or cash.
 Depending on your private health insurance, we have the facility to offer you ‘on-the-spot’ rebate claiming if you bring in your private health insurance card on the day of treatment, that way you only pay the gap.
 Please contact us for an up to date list of charges.

 The amount that you receive back from your health insurance provider will depend on your insurance policy.

 Initial appointments are approximately 30 minutes; review/standard appointments are approximately 20-30 minutes depending on your injury.
 Your consultation time is one on one with the physiotherapist for the entire time of the appointment.
 We feel that this time is necessary to accurately assess, treat and educate you about your injury and recovery.

 The number of treatments required for an injury will vary greatly from patient to patient.
 Some patients require only one treatment while others need a more intensive and supervised program over a period of months.
 There are multiple factors that can influence your recovery.
 Our aim is to not only supply you with the treatment but also with the tools to help you self manage to make an optimal recovery.
 We will give you an indication of expected rehab time on your initial consultation.